 We develop and assess new capabilities for predicting the performance of complex hypersonic vehicle shapes, investigate low-cost infrared and radio frequency sensors, and develop high-fidelity models to study guidance, navigation, and control strategies.
 These technologies serve as cornerstones for emerging classes of hypersonic precision strike capabilities.

 We combine technical expertise with deep domain and operational knowledge to analyze problems and develop solutions to the most complex national security, space, and health challenges.
 Our analyses inform senior decision makers across the government on complex current and future operations.

 We lead a flagship Defense Advanced Research Projects Agency (DARPA)-funded effort to develop an advanced prosthetic arm, applying our biomechanical, manufacturing, and signal processing expertise to create a thought-controlled artificial limb that duplicates the movements of the human arm and hand.
 The team includes scientists and engineers from thirty organizations.
 Discover more here.

-We have built 69 spacecraft and more than 170 sensors and payloads that have explored every planet in our solar system, including New Horizons, which provided the historic first close look at Pluto in July 2015.
-Parker Solar Probe, planned for launch in 2018, will be the first spacecraft to fly through the sun’s atmosphere.
+We have designed and built more than 70 spacecraft and hundreds of specialized instruments that have explored every planet in our solar system, including New Horizons, which provided the first close look at Pluto in 2015 and conducted the farthest flyby in history, of the Kuiper Belt object Arrokoth, in 2019.
+Parker Solar Probe, launched in 2018, has flown closer to the Sun than any other spacecraft, revolutionizing our knowledge of solar activity.